-- 1. Select Edit Mobile Band from the Mode Settings Menu in the upper left corner of the screen or tap twice on the frequency range at the bottom of one of the bars (once to select and a second time to edit).
+- 1. Select Edit Mobile Band from the Mode Settings Menu in the upper left corner of the screen or tap on the frequency range at the bottom of one of the bars.
 The Mobile Bands Edit dialog will appear. - 2.
 From this dialog, you can edit Start and Stop frequencies of each range.
-Double tap the frequency that you wish to edit.
+Tap the frequency that you wish to edit.
 Frequency bands cannot overlap.
-If a Start or Stop frequency is selected that overlaps another band, the affected frequencies will be highlighted in red.
+If a Start or Stop frequency is edited so that it overlaps another band, the affected frequencies will be highlighted in red.
 The settings will require adjustment before they can be applied. - 3.
 Additionally, for each band there is an Enabled checkbox.
 When this checkbox is de-selected, the band will be removed from the display. - 4.
 Each band can also be given a custom name using the "Band Name/#" column.
 This name will appear above each band on the Mobile Bands screen. - 5.
-When you are finished making changes, select Apply Settings from the bottom right of the dialog. - 6.
-To return to default values, select Restore Defaults from the Mode Settings Menu.
+When you are finished making changes, select the "x" in the upper right corner of the dialog.
+A dialog box will ask you to confirm that you want to save the changes. - 6.
+If any of the edits change the frequency order of the bands, use the Sort By Freq button to reorder the bands from the lowest frequency to the highest frequency. - 7.
+To return to the factory default values, select Restore Defaults from the bottom right of the dialog. - 8.
+To discard any changes made during the editing session, select Clear Changes from the bottom right of the dialog.